thesaibharath/TheStockPredictorSBX/README.md

-# Predictive Stock Analysis
+# TheStockPredictorSBX

-Predictive Stock Analysis is a Python project that aims to predict future stock prices using historical stock data.
+TheStockPredictorSBX is a Python project that aims to predict future stock prices using historical stock data.
 This project utilizes machine learning algorithms, particularly LSTM (Long Short-Term Memory) networks, to forecast stock prices based on past performance.
 By analyzing trends and patterns in the data, it provides insights that can assist investors in making informed decisions.

 ## Features